 Monthly Archives: July 2015

 Traditionally the garden shed has simply functioned as a storage space for lawn and garden tools.
 However, people are finding new and inventive uses for their garden sheds ranging from outdoor entertainment spaces to home offices and art studios.
 One of the newest trends has been to turn the structure into an edible garden shed.
 One example of this trend is the Eathouse garden house that has living walls as well as a living roof.
 This combination garden shed and garden was constructed with metal pipes and crates stuffed with soil in which vegetables, herbs, and edible flowers are planted.
 This is great way to grow a wide range of healthy food in a relatively small space.
 While not everyone is making their shed into a literal garden like the Eathouse, the trend for many people is finding ways to grow a garden in a limited amount of space.
-One of the most obvious ways to accomplish this is b
+One of the most obvious ways to accomplish this is by growing

 July may be the height of the gardening season; it is a time of maintenance and harvest, giving you plenty of jobs to do in the garden in July.